harvardinformatics/snpArcher/README.md

 TO DO:

+make a script that takes as input a 2-column file: scaffold name and scaffold size, and have it output a series of list files to divide up the genome.
+You may have already done this for the elephant project.

+post VCF stuff: relatedness (vcftools), missingness (vcftools), PCA, NJ tree

 clean up snakemake files, partitioning rules into separate .smk files.
 Follow other guidelines that pros do.
 Label rules 01\_, 02\_, etc.

-call programs not in your home directory
+call programs not in your home directory: use --use-conda along with conda: option in snakefile

 use profile instead of cluster.json file.